Iowa Traction Railway: Early history, 1896 to 1960

-The IATR can trace its roots back to the Mason City and Clear Lake Railway, which was founded in 1896.
+The IATR can trace its roots back to the Mason City and Clear Lake Traction Company, founded in 1896.
 The shops were situated in Emery, the midpoint between the two namesake towns.
 Passenger service began on July 4, 1897.
+In May of 1908, the name of the company was changed to the Mason City and Clear Lake Railway.

 Freight transport has been the major source of the railroad's income since its beginning and has been the only source since the charter for trolley service in Mason City expired August 30, 1936.
 The company replaced its passenger service with a bus service between Mason City and Clear Lake in January 1937.
 That service continued until September 1959.

+In the summer of 1910, a new corporation was organized and the Railway was renamed the Mason City and Clear Lake Railroad with a perpetual franchise.
 William E. Brice, local utility magnate and a founder of the railroad, sold his interests to United Light & Railway Company in 1913.
 The successor of United Light & Railway was liquidated in 1950, and the railroad was sold to a utility executive at that time.
-The Mason City & Clear Lake Railroad (replacing Railway) was chartered as part of that transaction.